 Step 1: Prep the Pork Tenderloin

+Take this prep time for the best final results with your smoked pork tenderloin.
 To begin, take a sharp knife and carefully trim your pork tenderloin (or loins if you plan to make more than one) of any excess fat or silverskin.
 Only trim the fat hanging off the loin and avoid cutting off more than you need to.
 Be cautious not to remove any of the meat, as well.

-Once trimmed, rub your tenderloin generously with a spice rub mixture and wrap it securely in plastic wrap to store in the fridge overnight, letting the flavors develop until you're ready to cook.
-The spice rub you choose to use can vary, as there are many recipes and store bought varieties that will do the job.
+Once trimmed, dry rub your tenderloin generously with a spice rub mixture and wrap it securely in plastic wrap to store in the fridge overnight, letting the flavors develop until you're ready to cook.
+The spice rub you choose to use can vary, as there are many rub recipes and store bought varieties that will do the job.
 The only rule of thumb is that you'll need about 3 tablespoons worth of rub for every pork tenderloin you intend to cook.
 If you'd like to try making one on your own, use this recipe and adjust the seasoning to your liking as you go:

 - 2 tablespoons dark brown sugar